shaojwa/prog/english.md

 Unless real-time scheduling  policies  are  being employed.

 #### vertex

+#### violate
+The validator detects and reports lock usage that violate these single-lock state rules.

 #### violation
 This is in violation of the POSIX threads specification